 Is Low Intensity Interval Workout Right For Me?

 Before embarking on a new fitness journey, it pays to ask yourself certain questions.
-One of those concerns is whether you are physically capable of performing high-intensity exercises.
+One of those concerns is whether you can perform high-intensity exercises.
 If you lack stamina, you shouldn’t expect to achieve great results after completing short bouts of intense movement.
 Instead, opt for lower impact activities that allow you to recover quickly between sets.
 Another question relates to your age.
-Most adults who begin a new fitness regimen usually target younger individuals because they believe that older folks cannot benefit from HIIT workouts.
+Most adults who begin a new fitness regimen usually target younger individuals because they believe older folks cannot benefit from HIIT workouts.
 But the truth is that even seniors can reap significant health benefits from these types of routines.
 Just remember to consult your doctor before beginning a new fitness regime.
 They will be able to tell you whether you are ready to perform strenuous movements.